Selecting The Right Backpack

 load is carried much higher.

-- The support system is outside the pack.
+support system is outside the pack.
 The pack attaches to the frame.

 members are not curved to body contours.
 This allows an airspace